Guidelines for Buildings and Facilities (ADAAG)

 make ALSs available to their congregants, not as a matter of law but as a

-required for meetings and performances.
+must support ALSs required for meetings and performances.

-What types of systems are available?
+What types of systems are currently available?

-three types of large area ALSs:
+three basic types of large area assistive listening systems:

 Induction Loop (Figure 2)